-If you want a no frills motherboard that should allow you to get a solid overclock and post 3200MHz memory speeds, this is the first board I’d recommend.
+If you want a no-frills motherboard that should allow you to get a solid overclock and post 3200MHz memory speeds, the Gigabyte GA-AB350 Gaming 3 first board I’d recommend.
 As Ryzen performance seems to really like faster Ram speeds, this should be a priority for just about everyone.

 In terms of support, you get pretty much everything the typical consumer needs including M.2 support, Crossfire support, up to 64GB of memory up to 3200MHz, and a good audio chipset in the Realtek ALC1220.